 The Type and Severity of Offense

 After weighing the pros and cons and influencing factors, the judge may decide to award custody to one or both parents.
-If both parents receive custody, then they may have to split time between having children live with them and making decisions together about their well being.
+If both parents receive custody, then they may have to split time between having children live with them and making decisions together about their well-being.
 The family court judge may consider who was impacted from the criminal charge, the severity of damage caused to others, how long ago the offense happened, and the sentence that parent endured.
 The verdict may not weigh heavily into that parent’s favor if they were found guilty of more than one criminal charge, suggesting that there is a pattern of activity at play.

 The Victim of the Crime

 The parent charged with a criminal offense must be prepared to talk about any victims that resulted due to their behavior.
 For instance, if the crime involved drug/alcohol abuse, domestic violence, or other actions of an aggressive nature, then the court may believe that the parent won’t have a full ability to parent effectively.
 This is especially true of that parent is still struggling with such problems.
-The more recent the crime and degree in which a victim’s life was affected will likely weigh more into the decision than other factors.
-If it was an isolated incident, the parent is remorseful, and had taken action to get themselves healthy or compensate the victim, then the judge may not regard it too heavily.
+The more recent the crime and the degree in which a victim’s life was affected will likely weigh more into the decision than other factors.
+If it was an isolated incident, the parent is remorseful and had taken action to get themselves healthy or compensate the victim, then the judge may not regard it too heavily.

 Thanks to The Morales Law Firm for their insight into criminal law and how a criminal charge can affect child custody.